CryptixByte/CryptixByte/README.md

 ### About Me 🏰 :
 Hello, I’m Marc S., also known as CryptixByte, Eclipsed Spirit.
-I am a dedicated college student pursuing an Associate’s degree in Cyber Security.
-Throughout this journey, my passion for computers has only intensified.
-In my free time, I enjoy creating programs to challenge myself and develop personal projects for future use.
-Additionally, I plan to participate in Capture The Flag (CTF) competitions, refine my program GlyphLock for release as a complete Chrome extension, and develop new programs to expand my knowledge and skills.
+I am a proud graduate with an Associate’s degree in Cyber Security.
+Throughout my academic journey, my passion for computers grew immensely, and that drive continues to fuel my professional and personal pursuits.
+In my free time, I enjoy creating programs to challenge myself and work on innovative projects that contribute to my ongoing growth.
+I’ve participated in Capture The Flag (CTF) competitions, refined my program GlyphLock into a complete Chrome extension, and am continuously developing new programs to expand my knowledge and skills further.

 ### Collaborations 🏹 :
 - At this current point in time I have zero collaborations and work alone on projects, however, I would love to change that!

 ### Current Projects 🛠️ :
-- RS3 - Improved Smithing Calculator (Python) (Sqlite)
+- Learning to mod Project Zomboid

 ### Project Updates & Announcements 📢 :
-- Whispers of the Abyss's | Scrapped Until I get a collaborator
-- IronRune Smithing Calculator - Almost Finished
+- Whispers of the Abyss & Iron Rune discontinued due to loss of files (old computer died)
 - Looking for potential collaborators
 - Planning on participating in CTF challenges & Bounties